ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Events/on-event.md

 Returns an `OnEventResult` object:

-- `removeListener`: A function to remove the event listener manually.
+- `destroy`: A function to remove the event listener manually.
 - `active`: A generic Angular `Signal<boolean>` indicating whether the listener is currently attached.